artemysfr/embedded-tools/README.md

 You will get an executable named *xy-mt02* which you can copy and run on your embedded system.

 ## gpio\_wait
-Small prog to wait (poll()) a sysfs configured gpio for state changes.
-Don't forget to configure /sys/class/gpio/gpioxx/edge before launching it
+Small prog to wait (poll()) a sysfs configured GPIO for state changes (interrupts).
+Don't forget to configure */sys/class/gpio/gpioxx/edge* before launching it
 To build it (tested with Buildroot cross-toolchain):

     mkdir build